Banja Koviljača Serbia Attractions

 View of the park

-Besides its historical importance, Gucevo is also known for its ideal conditions for sports, recreation and excursions.
-It is attractive to mountaineers, cyclists, bikers, extreme sportsmen, paragliding.
+In addition to its historical significance, Gučevo is renowned for its excellent conditions for sports, recreation, and excursions.
+It attracts mountaineers, cyclists, bikers, extreme sports enthusiasts, and paragliders.

 Serbia-travel-Loznica-Gucevo-Glimpses-of-the-World